Hidden Stock Market Gems: Novozymes (OTCMKTS:NVZMF)

 Technical Analysis

 Finally, we are looking at the chart of Novozymes in order to determine potential entry points by using simple technical analysis.
-When looking at the past few years, we see, that Novozymes has been stuck in a sideway range since about 2015.
+When looking at the past few years, we see that Novozymes has been stuck in a sideway range since about 2015.
 And when looking at support levels for the stock, the lower end of the sideway range is a good support level.
 At around DKK 260, there are the "higher" lows of the sideway range (lows from 2015, 2016, 2018, 2019 and 2020).
 Additionally, we have the 61% Fibonacci retracement at that level.
 The next support level is around DKK 220.
 Here we find the lower lows of the sideway range (from 2014 and 2016).
 Additionally, we also have the 50% Fibonacci retracement at that level as additional support.

 (Source: Author's own work created with Traderfox)